amirholakoo/Sourdough-Starter-Monitoring/README.md

 # Sourdough Monitoring System
-## Please note that I'm not a programmer nor sourdough bread expert, I'm just enthusiast.
+## Please note that I'm not a programmer nor sourdough bread expert, I'm just an enthusiast.

 This sourdough monitoring system uses various sensors to monitor temperature, humidity, CO2 levels, and alcohol content in a sourdough starter.
 It displays the sensor values on an OLED screen and sends the data to a server at specified intervals.